Bernd Heine: Awards

 His awards include a membership with the Executive Council, International African Institute, London.
 In 1986 he became Hans Wolff Memorial Lecturer at the Indiana University, US, in 1990 Raymond Dart Memorial Lecturer at the University of Johannesburg, South Africa.
 In 1990 he received the Kenya Kiswahili Association Award in Nairobi, in 1994 he was Fellow of the Australian Research Council, in 1995 he received an award from the National Kiswahili Council of the Republic of Tanzania.
 In 1995 he became August Klingenheben Memorial Lecturer at the University of Leipzig and in 1996 a Fellow of the British Academy.
 From 1997 to 2000 he was president of the Committee for World Congresses of African Linguistics and in 1999 he became a full member of the North Rhine-Westphalia Academy of Sciences.
 In 2008, the Ministry of Education, Science, and Technology, South Korea, appointed him a Distinguished World-Class Scholar, and in 2009 he received the Lifetime Achievement Award of the Evolutionary Linguistics Association, Brussels.
-He was made a member of the Academia Europaea (MAE) in 2015 and of the European Science Foundation in 2016.
+He was made a member of the European Science Foundation in 2016.
 In 2012, he became an Honorary Member of the Linguistic Society of America, and in 2020 of the Philological Society of London.